Estimated reading time: 5 minutes

 Hi Everyone, this Bunny Bait recipe can be made before Easter as a snack mix to put out for the Easter bunny or after Easter to use up Easter candy – or really anytime you are craving Bunny Bait!

-Anyone who has school-age children know about bunny bait (much like, Leprechaun Bait, lol).
+Anyone who has school-age children knows about bunny bait (much like Leprechaun Bait, lol).

 Snack mixes, like these, are something we look forward to every year.

 In this Bunny Bait recipe, it calls for Butter Pretzel snaps (made by Snyder’s of Hanover) which adds to the salty-sweet aspect of the recipe.

 It calls for vanilla melting wafers (I purchased them at Michael’s and you can also get them online).

 The melting wafers melt smoother and can seem to taste more “buttery” than white chocolate chips and are less likely to seize up when mixing (plus, they coat the snack mix well!).

 Plus, they already have a vanilla flavor, so you don’t have to add any vanilla extract.

 The Easter-themed sprinkles add crunch and visual flair to the snack mix.

 I made fresh popcorn, using my Dutch Oven Stovetop Popcorn recipe.

 Having freshly popped, popcorn is key to making this Bunny Bait.